AmberBozward/SNH_AIH_spatial_transcriptome/README.md

 ├── 2.4.immune.r               # Script to split cells into immune and non-immune to help with cell labelling ├── 2.5.polygon.r              # Script to
 ├── 2.6.de.r                   # Script to do differentials
-└── CosMx_plots.R          	   # Script to generate all figures
+├── Choosing_CosMx_areas.py    # Script to chosse areas of interest on spatial CosMx plot └── CosMx_plots.R          	   # Script to generate all figures
 ```